ESMValGroup/ESMValTool_Tutorial/_episodes/07-development-setup.md

 ### 2 ESMValTool dependencies

 ESMValTool now uses `mamba` instead of `conda` for the recommended installation.
-It is recommended to use conda to manage ESMValTool dependencies.
 For a minimal mamba installation, see section **Install Mamba** in lesson [Installation]({{ page.root }}{% link _episodes/02-installation.md %}).

 It is good practice to update the version of mamba and conda on your machine before